Aeroponic Farming – Process, Types, Advantages – Full Details

 The following are some of the advantages of aeroponics:

 • Due to the lack of a growing substrate, plant roots can absorb the maximum amount of nutrients.
 This leads to greater plant yields.
-Studies report that aeroponically grown plants like basil, parsley, cherry tomato, squash, bell pepper and red kale increased their yield by 19%, 21%, 35%, 50%, 53% and 65% compared to soil culture, respectively
+Studies report that Aeroponically grown plants like basil, parsley, cherry tomato, squash, bell pepper and red kale increased their yield by 19%, 21%, 35%, 50%, 53% and 65% compared to soil culture, respectively

 • Plant roots get oxygen 24 hours a day, seven days a week, resulting in massive plant growth.
 This encourages plants to develop quickly.